 Restaurant workers do the hard work of making, delivering, and handling the food that we eat when we go out.
 Despite advances in safety technology and laws that require employers to take precautions, restaurant workers are still at risk of injuries from burns they may have suffered from as well as back strains and aches in the workplace.
-When a restaurant worker is injured on the job, he or she may be entitled to workers’ compensation benefits including paid medical care, replacement of lost wages, and pain and suffering.
+When a restaurant worker is injured on the job, he or she may be entitled to workers’ compensation benefits including paid medical care, partial replacement of lost wages, and pain and suffering.

 Did you suffer an injury or become ill while working at a restaurant in South Carolina?
 If so, you might qualify for workers’ compensation from your employer’s insurance policy.
 South Carolina workers’ compensation laws require restaurants to provide coverage to restaurant employees.
 As part of restaurant employee safety, every food establishment in South Carolina that has three or more employees is required to carry insurance that pays for medical treatment and wage replacement if a restaurant employee is injured on the job and cannot work.

 You don’t have to be a full-time employee to be eligible for restaurant workers’ workers’ comp insurance benefits.
 When either full-time or part-time restaurant employees suffer a work injury or illness in South Carolina, the workers’ compensation benefits can include:

 - Payment of medical expenses associated with the injury, including disability

 - Compensation for up to two-thirds of lost wages

 Our experienced South Carolina workers’ compensation lawyers at Joye Law Firm represent restaurant workers in all types of foodservice establishments, including: